Tcarters/fortinet-Exams-Prep/NS2/SOAR.md

 # Security Orchestration Automation and Response - SOAR)

+SOAR stands for Security Orchestration, Automation, and Response.
+It is a technology solution that helps organizations to automate and streamline their security operations.
+SOAR integrates with existing security tools and systems, collects data from various sources, and applies machine learning and artificial intelligence to analyze and prioritize security incidents.
+SOAR then automates the response to these incidents, reducing response time and increasing the effectiveness of security teams.
+It also enables security teams to document their response and remediation actions, facilitating incident reporting and compliance.

 ### 1) What is alert fatigue?
 Select one:
 - Analysts reduce the number of alerts using SOAR